Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Method

-To adress the second limitation of existing method, we propose a Range-floating Flexible Allocator (RFA).
-Unlike traditional fixed rounding, RFA employs a threshold-adaptive mechanism that dynamically adjusts the rounding boundary based on tensor statistics, combined with a gradient approximation technique to align forward and backward propagation (see in \cref{fig:qmambair}).
-It consists of Soft Forward Threshold (SFT) and Soft Backward Approximation (SBA).
-SFT maps the input $w$ to the nearest quantization level $q_i$:
+To address the discretization and gradient mismatch bottleneck, RFA employs a threshold-adaptive mechanism that dynamically adjusts the rounding boundary based on tensor statistics.
+It is combined with a gradient approximation technique to align forward and backward propagation (see \cref{fig:framework} lower part right).